ANATOMICAL STUDY OF CORNEA IN DEVELOPING CHICK EMBRYOS: A LABORATORY-BASED EXPERIMENTAL STUDY

 Author Biographies

-• Ayesha, Department of Anatomy, National University of Sciences and Technology, School of Health Sciences (NSHS), Islamabad
+• Ayesha Haque, National University of Sciences and Technology, School of Health Sciences, Islamabad, Pakistan

-• Badar, Department of Anatomy, National University of Sciences and Technology, School of Health Sciences (NSHS), Islamabad
+• Badar Akram, National University of Sciences and Technology, School of Health Sciences, Islamabad, Pakistan

 References

 Koudouna E, Young RD, Quantock AJ, Ralphs JR. Developmental changes in patterns of distribution of fibronectin and tenascin-C in the chicken cornea: Evidence for distinct and independent functions during corneal development and morphogenesis.
-International Journal of Molecular Sciences.
-2023 Feb 10;24(4):3555.
-DOI: 10.3390/ijms24043555
+Int J Mol Sci 2023;24(4):3555.
+DOI: https://doi.org/10.3390/ijms24043555

 Sevel D, Isaacs R. A re-evaluation of corneal development.
 Trans Am Ophthalmol Soc.
 1988;86:178–207.